-This form is particularly suitable for narrow, vertical areas and / or if quality of table grapes is to be very high.
-What may look rather rigid and somewhat unnatural at first glance, soon enough surpasses any other "free" espalier form: there is no tedious sorting of shoots, pruning becomes a routine and the stem framework remains very manageable.
+This form is particularly suitable for narrow, vertical areas and/or if the quality of table grapes is to be very high.
+What may look rather rigid and somewhat unnatural at first glance, soon enough surpasses any other "free" espalier form: there is no tedious sorting of shoots; pruning becomes a routine and the stem framework remains very manageable.

-This training method originates most probably from France and was described for Germany by Hardy / Jäger in their work "Obstbaumschnitt" ("Fruit Tree Pruning") as "Herzstamm" ("Heart Stem") in Erfurt in 1855.
+This training method most likely originates from France and was described in Germany by Hardy / Jäger in their work "Obstbaumschnitt" ("Fruit Tree Pruning") as "Herzstamm" ("Heart Stem") in Erfurt in 1855.

 Not including the planting area, each cordon needs a wall area of approx. 0.6m x 1m, max.
 1.5m x 2.5m.
 For wider areas, several vines are planted, spaced at approx. 1.5m centres.
 For high walls, several cordons are trained to staggered heights (see diagrams below).

-Requires a vertical wire rope, but better three wire ropes (spaced 30 - 40cm apart), to allow young shoots to twine or be tied to wires on both sides.
+These require a vertical wire rope, but better three wire ropes (spaced 30 - 40cm apart) to allow young shoots to twine or be tied to wires on both sides.
 For very narrow areas, use 2 wire ropes and guide the shoots to one side only (see photo).
 Timber trellises are suitable as well.

 Refer to diagrams.
-The yearly vertical extension is about 50 to 80cm, ie approx. 4 new side shoot positions.
+The yearly vertical extension is about 50 to 80cm; i.e, approx. 4 new side shoot positions.
 In the end, there will be max.
-8 - 12 side shoot positions or a max. distance of about 2m between the lowest and highest canes, otherwise the lower shoots will fail.
+8 - 12 side shoot positions or a max. distance of about 2m between the lowest and highest canes; otherwise, the lower shoots will fail.
 The trunk will end approximately 50cm below the top of the trellis.
-Once the training is finished, Spur Pruning follows.
-Ideally the green shoots are either tied to or tucked behind the single / two outer wire ropes.
+Once the training is finished, spur pruning follows.
+Ideally the green shoots are either tied to or tucked behind the single/two outer wire ropes.
 The uppermost side shoot position requires Rod Pruning, because growth is very vigorous there.
-At a later stage and over the course of 2 - 3 years switch to Cane Pruning of several side shoot positions (see diagrams below), starting from the uppermost cane down to the lowest, leaving only about 4 - 6 side shoot positions per cordon and increased distance between the individual tiers.
-To be foIlowed by Summer Pruning if necessary.
+At a later stage and over the course of 2 - 3 years, switch to cane pruning of several side shoot positions (see diagrams below), starting from the uppermost cane down to the lowest, leaving only about 4 - 6 side shoot positions per cordon and increased distance between the individual tiers...to be followed by summer pruning if necessary.